 | 5. | Scrutiny is blocked - Distractions & Diversions |

 This sequence helps learners intuitively understand manipulation as a process, not a bag of tricks.
-Learners are encouraged to ask not "What is this called?" but "How is this affecting my thinking or my judgment?"
+Learners are encouraged to ask not "What is this called?" but "How is this affecting my thinking and judgment?"

 To evaluate the project's effectiveness, we have developed a series of assessments to measure how this